Compare ETS

 Allowance Allocation & Revenue

-FREE ALLOCATION: Output-based benchmarking is used as the main allocation method, with four distinct benchmarks: conventional coal plants below 300 MW; conventional coal plants above 300 MW; unconventional coal; and natural gas.
+FREE ALLOCATION (Power sector): Output-based benchmarking is used as the main allocation method, with four distinct benchmarks: conventional coal plants below 300 MW; conventional coal plants above 300 MW; unconventional coal; and natural gas.

-Entities received allowances at 70% of their 2021 verified emissions.
-Allocation was subsequently adjusted to reflect actual generation in 2021 and 2022.
-A unit load (output) adjustment factor distributed more allowances for entities operating at load rates lower than 85%.
-This may have provided more allowances to less efficient power units.
+Entities received allowances at 70% of their verified emissions in the previous year.
+Allocation was subsequently adjusted to reflect actual generation in 2023 and 2024.
+A unit load (output) adjustment factor distributed more allowances for coal-fired entities operating at load rates below 65%.

 AUCTIONING: Allocation currently takes place through free allocation, but the Interim Regulations clarify that auctioning is to be introduced and gradually expanded.
 There is currently no timeline for this.